tmerrr/token-generator/README.md

 - Simple run `npm run start:local` to boot both the app and redis server locally, using docker compose.
 The app will be exposed on port 3000
 - To check app is running correctly: `curl http://localhost:3000/healthcheck/ping`
+- Run both unit and component tests: `npm test` (Server must be running for component tests to run, use above steps to run server first)

 ## Future Improvements
-- Component / feature tests: Would ideally have another suite of tests that check the behaviour of the API, ensuring each endpoint is available and returning the correct data.
-Left this for now as can be lengthy to setup
 - Logging: If this were a real application to be deployed, this would ideally have logging per request to allow for easy tracing of requests and debugging of errors
+- Component / feature tests: Add further tests cases for more edge cases
 - Validate requests: Middleware component to validate request values against schema